talahik/Accidents_De_La_Route_En_France/README.md

 - [Contributors](##contributors)
 - [License](##license)
 ## Data
-The dataset used in this project is publicly available and contains information on road accidents in France, including the date, location, weather conditions, and types of vehicles involved.
-Data cleaning and preprocessing were performed to ensure accuracy and relevance.
+The dataset utilized in this project is publicly accessible and provides comprehensive information on road accidents in France.
+The data is organized into four categories, each provided as a separate CSV file:
+- [CARACTERISTIQUES: Describes the general circumstances of the accident.]
+- LIEUX: Describes the main location of the accident, even if it occurred at an intersection.
+- VEHICULES: Details the vehicles involved in the accident.
+- USAGERS: Describes the users involved in the accident.
+Extensive data cleaning and preprocessing steps were undertaken to ensure the accuracy, consistency, and relevance of the data for subsequent analysis and modeling.
 ## Installation
 ## Usage
 ## Results